njdam/alx-higher_level_programming/0x02-python-import_modules/README.md

 ### ADVANCED

-Q.101 (7) Easy print: Another to print that but not acceptable answer as follows:
+Q.101 (7) Easy print [NoteThat](In script of two line): Another to print that but not acceptable answer as follows:

 ```
 #!/usr/bin/python3
 import os
 os.write(1, "#pythoniscool\n".encode("UTF-8"))
 ```
-or `1` in `write` is Toprint in standard output, where `encode("UTF-8")` converts the string to a byte sequence encoded in UTF-8 format, as the write method expects bytes as input.
+or

 ```
 #!/usr/bin/python3